cloudfoundry/loggregator-release/docs/loggregator-design.md

 # Loggregator Design
 Loggregator is a highly available and secure message transport system written in golang, leveraging the [grpc](http://www.grpc.io/) protocol.
+It accomplishes this by deploying a variety of components using BOSH.

 <img src="Loggregator-medium.jpg"/>